 More Case Studies with European Sections

-The Dexia Tower: iconic building in vibrant dark red enamelled steel façade
+The Dexia Tower: An iconic building with a vibrant dark red enamelled steel facade

-- it links together many services now spread out over about twenty different buildings; it therefore means that this site can perform even more strongly in the future.
+- It links together many services previously spread out over about twenty different buildings.

-- it is a strong landmark because of its installation in Esch-Belval right on the French border; it will therefore represent the first important set-up - the figurehead - which will confirm Dexia's and Luxembourg's faith in the future of this large urban project on an emblematic site, made unique by its singular silhouettes of the old blast furnaces of Arbed.
+- It is a strong landmark because of its installation in Esch-Belval right on the French border.
+It therefore represents the first important set-up - the figurehead - which will confirm Dexia's and Luxembourg's faith in the future of this large urban project on an emblematic site, made unique by its singular silhouettes of the old blast furnaces of Arbed.

-The project will be the cornerstone, located in the north-west corner of the first major square of Esch-Belval - called 'Stahlhof'.
-It initiates the lines that will define the urban landscape of the future Boulevard de Micheville - from the east of the place des Arts - of the north-west corner of Stahlhof.
-The DEXIA Tower, which is the flagship of the project, as it is a large visual landmark, will contrast with and complement the overlying blast-furnace structures.
+This project is the cornerstone, located in the north-west corner of the first major square of Esch-Belval called 'Stahlhof'.
+It initiates the lines that will define the urban landscape of the future Boulevard de Micheville - from the east of the place des Arts to the north-west corner of Stahlhof.
+The Dexia Tower, which is the flagship of the project as it is a large visual landmark, will contrast with and complement the overlying blast-furnace structures.

-This project is organised around a vast atrium - the heart of the project - located in the north-east corner of the square, which will be the distribution space of all these buildings, which will gradually complete this services complex, and which slender glass footbridges will link up.
-Four levels of infrastructure will complete this project in order to integrate all the logistical areas, as well as the parking spaces needed for staff.
+This project is organised around a vast atrium - the heart of the project - located in the north-east corner of the square, which will be the distribution space of all these buildings.
+Future building will gradually complete this services complex, which will be linked with slender glass footbridges.
+Four levels of infrastructure will complete this project in order to integrate all the logistical areas as well as the parking spaces needed for staff.

 All the buildings are modular based on 150 cm modules and governed by a 600-cm construction framework.
 The structure of the rectangular buildings is made of steel.
-The structure of the Dexia tower is constituted of a central core in 6.50 m wide concrete (bringing together lifts, stairs, and sanitary facilities) and a steel structure.
+The structure of the Dexia Tower consists of a central core in 6.50-m-wide concrete (bringing together lifts, stairs, and sanitary facilities) and a steel structure.

-The posts are of the mixed type (steel/concrete) in order to meet the target of fire resistance.
-These are prefabricated in factory because of their considerable height (three storeys).
-The concrete is poured on site and each tube is built into the two ends.
-The tower consists of 18 levels, 2 of which are dedicated to technical facilities.
+The posts are mixed type (steel/concrete) in order to meet the target of fire resistance.
+These were prefabricated in the factory because of their considerable height (three storeys).
+The concrete was poured on site and each tube is built into the two ends.
+The tower consists of 18 levels, two of which are dedicated to technical facilities.

-The west-facing façade of the Dexia Tower is composed of a double-skin complex with a naturally ventilated air space.
-The plan form of this façade follows a serrated curve.
+The west-facing facade of the Dexia Tower is composed of a double-skin complex with a naturally ventilated air space.
+The planned form of this facade follows a serrated curve.
 A sun-shade blind is fixed onto the interior skin but is protected by the single glazing of the exterior skin.